 Prior to joining Kenyon, Dr. Laub worked at the Japanese National Cancer Center in Tokyo, Japan, and at the Hospital for Special Surgery/Cornell Medical Center in New York.
 He also worked briefly at the Robert Wood Johnson Medical School in New Brunswick, New Jersey as an Adjunct Assistant Professor.
 He has experience in, and has authored publications on, a wide variety of areas, including neuroscience, developmental biology, genetics, and immunology.

 Dr. Laub received his M.S. and Doctoral degree in Molecular Biology from the Free University Berlin, Germany.
-He was awarded scholarships from the German Academic Exchange Service and the Gottlieb Daimler and Karl Benz Foundation to conduct his graduate school research at the Mount Sinai School of Medicine in New York City.
+He was awarded scholarships from the German Academic Exchange Service and the Gottlieb Daimler and Karl Benz Foundation to conduct his graduate school research at the Mount Sinai School of Medicine-New York University in New York City.